This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

-A good-quality bike will come in different frame sizes.
+A good-quality bicycle will come in different frame sizes.
 Typically the frame height is going to be measured from where the pedal crankshaft enters the bike up to where the seat post is.
 The different frame sizes ensure that no matter how tall you are, you will be able to correctly:

-- Reach the Pedals with the optimal leg length for power
+Reach the Pedals with the optimal leg length for power

-- Allow the upper body to be comfortable for long rides
+Allow the upper body to be comfortable for long rides

-How To Size Your Hybrid/Comfort Bike
+How To Size Your Bicycle

 - 4’11” – 5’3″ = 13 to 15 inches

 - 5’3″ – 5’7″ = 15 to 17 inches